""

 • For language and international directions advising, please contact the International Directions Advisor in the Language Institute.

-Professors Bousquet, Miernowski, Vatan, Vila
+Professors Bousquet, El Nossery, Miernowski, Vatan, Vila

-Associate Professors Armstrong, El Nossery, Willis Allen
+Associate Professors Armstrong, Willis Allen

-Faculty Associates Deitz, Theobald
+Teaching Faculty Deitz, Theobald

 Senior Lecturer Miernowska

 La Maison Française, a francophone (French-speaking) residence hall and cultural center, is managed by the Department of French and Italian.
 Residence is open to UW–Madison students with the equivalent of a fourth-semester level of French.
 At least two native French graduate students reside in the house, aiding in conversation and facilitating the use of French.
 Most residents are Americans: prospective teachers of French, French majors, and students in other disciplines who want to speak French on a daily basis.
 Applications should be made well in advance.
-More information is available at uwfrenchhouse.org
+More information is available at uwfrenchhouse.org.

 The French House is open to the public for Wednesday dinner and Friday lunch during the academic year.